-- (a) Increasing population: Increasing population creates demand for construction of houses, shops. offices, roads and pavements.
-This decreases the open areas like parks and playgrounds, This, in turn, decreases the seepage of rainwater into the ground.
+(a) Increasing population:

+Increasing population creates demand for construction of houses, shops, offices, roads and pavements.
+This decreases the open areas like parks and playgrounds.
+This, in turn, decreases the seepage of rain water into the ground.
 Moreover a huge amount of water is required for construction work.
-Often groundwater is used for this purpose.
-So. on one hand we are consuming more groundwater, and on the other we are allowing lesser water to seep into the ground. - (b) Increasing Industries: Water is used by all the industries.
+Often groundwater is used (or this purpose).

+So, on one hand we are consuming more groundwater, and on the other we are allowing lesser water to seep into the ground.

+(b) Increasing Industries:

+Water is used by all the industries.
 Almost everything that we use needs water somewhere in its production process.
-The number of industries is increasing continuously.
-Water used by most of the industries is drawn from the ground. - (c) Agricultural Activities: A majority of farmers in India depend upon rains for irrigating their crops.
-Irrigation systems such as canals are there only in a few places.
-Even these systems may suffer from lack of water due to erratic rainfall.
-Therefore, farmers have to use groundwater for irrigation.
-Population pressure on agriculture forces increasing use of groundwater day by day.
-This results in depletion of water table.
+The number of industries is increasing continously.
+Water used by most of the industries is drawn from the ground.